 “GBHEM is charged with the leadership development of our church.
 As a part of this responsibility, we continually work to provide the tools and resources needed for our church leadership to help move our church forward.
 The study guide is one of these resources,” said Dr. Kim Cape, GBHEM general secretary.
 “As the discussion of church unity continues, the study guide can help ensure that constructive conversations and reflections take place around the church.
 Through these conversations, we will discern our way forward.”

 Dr. Kim Cape authored the foreword for the study guide and Bishop Kenneth Carter, Florida Episcopal Area, created the afterword for the four-part study guide.
 The four sections of the guide include: The Conversation Matters, Loving God with Our Mind Matters, The United Methodist Church Matters and Finding a Way Forward Matters.

 “The Unity of the Church and Human Sexuality: Toward a Faithful United Methodist Witness” study guide is available on Cokesbury.com.
-Translations in French, Korean, Spanish and Portuguese will be available on the GBHEM website at the end of May.
+Translations in French, Korean, Spanish and Portuguese will be available on the GBHEM website here.

 About GBHEM: As the leadership development agency of The United Methodist Church, the General Board of Higher Education and Ministry’s mission is to lead and connect the educational and ministerial life of the church.
 Every elder, deacon and licensed local pastor benefits from our training and candidacy programs.
 Many young adults find help in clarifying their vocation and God’s call on their lives through our leadership and discernment programs.
 Follow us on Twitter and Facebook: @GBHEM.